nicksarantinoudis/simulink_dt/README.md

-This repository provides the Simulink models used in conjuction with CARLA and ROS Bridge to run the experimental validation described in " Development of an Application Framework for Digital Twin-Driven Intelligent Autonomous Vehicles" doctoral dissertation by Nikolaos M. Sarantinoudis.
+This repository provides the Simulink models used in conjuction with CARLA and ROS Bridge to run the experimental validation described in "Development of an Application Framework for Digital Twin-Driven Intelligent Autonomous Vehicles" doctoral dissertation by Nikolaos M. Sarantinoudis.

 In order to use these Simulink models, the following requirements have to be met: